 Read more >> Buenos Aires & Montevideo Tour

 The beachside neighborhood of Pocitos is one of the trendier, more beautiful and upscale parts of Montevideo.
 The streets are tree-lined, and sidewalks are full of cafes, bars, and restaurants.
 Along the ‘Rambla’ (Boulevard) which lines the coast, low-rise apartment buildings and palm trees bring a real beachside city feel.
 It’s not unusual to see locals exercising and stopping to chat in the parks and plazas.
 This is a fantastic place to spend a morning or afternoon walking around, especially on the weekend.
 Pocitos is also home to the famous Montevideo sign to take the obligatory tourist photo, with the Pocitos beach in the background.
 It is the best neighborhood to stay in, as it’s centrally located, and perfect distance for walking around.

 Read more on Uruguay’s destinations >> Top 5 Things to do in Punta del Este

-Montevideo’s beaches are perfect for relaxing on a hot day in the city.
+Finally, as we cover the last thing of the Top Things to do in Montevideo, we explore Montevideo’s beaches.
+The beaches in Uruguay are perfect for relaxing on a hot day in the city.
 The city beaches extend from just outside downtown, along with the ‘Rambla’ to way out of town.
 The general rule is the further from downtown you are, the whiter the sand, and the bluer the water.
 Malvin Beach, Honda Beach and Carrasco Beach are amongst the nicest but are further away from the center of town.
 When choosing a spot to spend the whole day, look to Pocitos Beach.
 Pocitos Beach is a beautiful beach, with plenty of shops nearby for a picnic lunch if you’re so inclined.

 Read more >> The Beautiful Coast of Uruguay